School of Medicine Homepage

 Learn more at the Boards page.

-Project Application forms may be submitted at any time; however, forms must be submitted by November 1 of the current year in order for MOCQI to review your project and report the project to ABMS.
+Project Application forms may be submitted at any time; however, forms must be submitted by November 1 of the current year in order for IHHC QI to review your project and report the project to ABMS.
 Upon completion of the project, Physician Attestation Form must be submitted by December 1 for participating physicians to get credit from their ABMS specialty board for the current calendar year.

 Continuing Medical Education